Our purpose and strategy

 "In April 2023, we spoke publicly about our ambition to double the representation of senior colleagues with disabilities – the first such public commitment by a financial services organisation."

-Access is our network for colleagues with disabilities, long-term health conditions, neurodivergent conditions or allies.
-Access aims to raise awareness, upskill and support key populations as well as reduce stigma.
-Within Access we also have several specific communities to bring together colleagues and allies.
+‘Access’ is our network for colleagues with disabilities, long-term health conditions, neurodivergent conditions or allies.
+Access aims to raise awareness, upskill and support colleagues and line managers as well as reduce stigma.

 We have an established neurodiversity community, with several colleague-led squads who have set up multiple regional neurodiversity hubs, dedicated resources to support parents of neurodivergent children, and delivered engagement initiatives, including Neurodiversity Celebration Week.

 We also have an established d/Deaf Culture Club to increase understanding and allyship and bring together d/Deaf colleagues across the Group.
-By sharing lived experiences and insight about d/Deaf culture, our colleagues are better able to understand and support our d/Deaf customers and design products and services for their needs.
+By sharing lived experiences and insight about d/Deaf culture, our colleagues are better able to better understand and support our d/Deaf customers and design products and services for their needs.
 The d/Deaf Culture Club have also supported the design and delivery of a new training module by providing insights on incorporating BSL.

 "A hugely important step on the way to an inclusive workplace is ensuring all our buildings are fit for purpose and are spaces where colleagues feel welcomed, valued and able to thrive."